 The sky has had a rollercoaster of summer in London this year.
 A toasty June made way for a washout of very un-epic proportions in the month of July.
 August has been more of a mixed bag with some more glimpses of sunlight in what has overall been a rather unpredictable ‘warm’ season.

 But one thing that can be accurately told without a hitch is the time the sun will go down each day, and after a beautiful run of long nights in London, August 26 marks the final 8pm sunset of 2023.

-Yes, since April 17 (thanks to the glorious power of Daylight Savings), we’ve basked in the glow of the London sun after 8pm every day, but, on August 26 that finally comes to an end.
+Yes, since April 17 (thanks to the glorious power of Daylight Savings), we’ve basked in the glow of the London sun after 8pm every day, but, on August 26 that must finally come to an end.

-According to data from Time and Date, the sun will go down at 2000 hours next Friday, before calling it a night at the frankly ridiculous hour of 7:58pm the following evening (August 27).
+According to data from Time and Date, the sun will go down at 2000 hours on Saturday, before calling it a night at the frankly ridiculous hour of 7:58pm the following evening (August 27).
 Couldn’t quite make it through the bank holiday weekend in London, but I guess we can let it off.

-Despite the days getting shorter, we do have that aforementioned bank holiday to look forward to (best weekend of the year, without a doubt) and temperatures are set to hover around a toasty 24°C over the bank holiday, so it’s not all bad.
-And hey, Autumn doesn’t officially begin until late-September, so let’s kick back and enjoy the rest of summer, shall we?
+Despite the days getting shorter, we do have that aforementioned bank holiday to look forward to (best weekend of the year, without a doubt) and temperatures are set to hover around 21°C over the bank holiday, so it’s not all bad.
+And hey, Autumn doesn’t officially begin until late September, so let’s kick back and enjoy the rest of summer, shall we?
+We shall.